Music, Culture, Food. There's a Little Bit of Everything in Nashville

-Burger Up is a popular 12 South burger joint that sources all its beef locally, and even manages to please its vegan clientele with a quinoa black bean version.
+Burger Up is a popular 12 South burger joint that sources all its beef locally and pleases its vegan clientele with a quinoa black bean patty.

 Frothy Monkey has coffee, sandwiches, pastries, and a huge outdoor patio filled with laptop-toting songwriters.

-Arnold's Country Kitchen (605 8th Avenue South; 615-256-4455) is THE quintessential "meat-n-three."
-Arnold's dishes up a meat (could be fried chicken, meat loaf, or pork chops) with three sides (mac 'n cheese, green beans, mashed potatoes, etc.) weekdays at lunch, with plenty of sweet tea.
+Arnold's Country Kitchen (605 8th Avenue South; +1-615-256-4455) is THE quintessential "meat-n-three."
+Arnold's dishes up a meat (fried chicken, meat loaf, pork chops) with three sides (mac 'n cheese, green beans, mashed potatoes, etc.) weekdays at lunch with plenty of sweet tea.
 Don't leave without trying a slice of one of their homemade pies.

 Hillsboro Village is a walkable area wedged between two universities (Vanderbilt and Belmont).
 Stop into funky boutiques like Posh, Pangaea, and the legendary BookManBookWoman.
 There are also plenty of coffee shops, and Nashville's only art house movie theater.

-12 South is the hip area sandwiched between 8th Avenue S and 12th Avenue S, with cool vintage shops like Imogene+Willie, Katy K's Ranch Dressing, Pre to Post Modern, as beloved local record store Grimey's New and Preloved Music.
+12 South is the hip area sandwiched between 8th Avenue South and 12th Avenue South, with cool vintage shops like Imogene+Willie, Katy K's Ranch Dressing, Pre to Post Modern, as well as beloved local record store Grimey's New and Preloved Music.